neftjs/neft/response.coffee.md

 *Response* Response::setHeader(*String* name, *String* value)
 -------------------------------------------------------------

 Sets a single header.
-If the header aready exists, its value will be replaced.
+If the header already exists, its value will be replaced.

 Currently this method has no effect for local responses.